-Recently talking about the environment is the latest fashion of life. what is environment.
+Recently talking about the environment is the latest fashion of life.
+What is environment?
 The environment refers to natural thing surround us which sustain human life, Such as the atmosphere, healthy air or drinkable water.
-"The word Environment includes water, air and land and the interrelationship which exist among and between water, air and land and human beings other living creatures' plants, microorganism and property."
+"The word Environment includes water, air and land and the interrelationship which exist among and between water, air and land and human beings other living creatures plants, microorganism and property."
 Pollution occurs when pollutants contaminate the natural environment, resulting in changes that have a negative impact on our normal way of life.
 Pollutants are the components of pollution, which are generally waste materials of various types.
 Pollution disrupts our ecosystem and the environment's balance, and with modernization and development in our lives, pollution has reached a peak, contributing to global warming and human illness.

-Keyword: environment, pollution, air, water, soil, noise. heat, light
+Keyword: Environment, pollution, health, ecosystem, atmosphere